paulgreg/syncpad/README.md

 It is designed to be used with [y-websocket](https://www.npmjs.com/package/y-websocket).

-I’ve made a launcher project here : [paulgreg/yjs-server](https://github.com/paulgreg/yjs-server)
+You can use my forked project here : [paulgreg/y-websocket-service](https://github.com/paulgreg/y-websocket-service)

 ## Config